zhrfrd/JNotes/README.md

 - [x] Quick move the cursor at the end of the line.

 ## Improvements
+- [ ] Change the way the gap is moved within then method 'moveCursorAndPreserveHighlight'.
+At the moment LEFT nad RIGHT call 'setCursorPosition' but UP and DOWN call 'moveGap'.
 - [ ] Adjust text highlight height.
 - [ ] Improve the loop that iterates through each line in `paintComponent()`.
 At the moment the loop runs at each timer tick and this increases with the number of new lines.
     Moreover, it runs each time you type on the editor decreasing obviously it's performance.